 A couple of years ago, a team of scientists from the University of Leeds succeeded in getting live stickleback fish to follow a computer-controlled “Robofish” as it was moved through their aquarium.
 Part of the reason for the experiment was to learn about fish behavior, in hopes that human interference in their migration routes could be minimized.
 While the Robofish was simply a plaster model, researchers from the Polytechnic Institute of New York University recently conducted a similar experiment, but using an actual tail-flapping robotic fish.
 Their discoveries could help save wild fish populations in the event of environmental disasters.

-« Back to Robot becomes a leader among fish
+Read the full article: Robot becomes a leader among fish